Can You Snort Heroin?

 Most heroin available in the U.S. is also full of impurities.
 These impurities can cause inflammation and damage to the tissues in the nasal cavity, which can lead to a hole in the septum as well.
 Snorting heroin can be particularly damaging to people with preexisting conditions such as asthma, and snorting heroin can lead to fatal asthma attacks.

 So, can you snort heroin?
 You can, and it’s one of the main ways the drug is abused, but it’s risky and often deadly.
 If you have a problem snorting heroin, or if someone you love does, we can help you at The Recovery Village.
 We specialize in customized treatment plans that will allow you to move toward a heroin- and drug-free life.
+Reach out today for more information.

 Have more questions about Heroin abuse?Read the most frequently asked questions